When building the team’s future, Baltimore chose raw talent over experience.

 Round 11, 334th overall: Holden deJong, New Jersey Institute of Technology, LHP

-It’s hard to say if his ERA would have been lower if he had played an equal amount of innings to the year prior (he pitched 29 innings this season compared to 62 innings in 2024).
-However, he did hold teams to six homers in his last full season, which could be a promising sign.
+It’s hard to say if his ERA would have been lower if he had played an equal number of innings as the year prior (he pitched 29 innings this season compared to 62 innings in 2024).
+However, the 6-foot-4 southpaw did hold teams to six homers in his last full season, which could be a promising sign.

 Round 12, 364th overall: Daniel Lopez, Odessa College (Texas), RHP

 Lopez’s biggest accomplishment this year was his combined no-hitter in April, where he struck out 13 batters and only allowed two walks.
-That performance earned him the Western Junior College Athletic Conference’s Player of the Week honor.
+That performance earned the 6-foot-1 right-hander Western Junior College Athletic Conference’s Player of the Week honor.

 After 49 2/3 innings pitched last season, Lopez finished with a 4.89 ERA, giving up 27 hits and striking out 81.
 Lopez and Odessa advanced to the NJCAA Southwest District Championship this season and lost 10-8 in a 13-inning game against New Mexico Junior College.